 A targeted attack campaign that is believed to be state sponsored and uses Adobe and Windows zero-day vulnerabilities to infect victims' systems has been uncovered by researchers at FireEye.

 FireEye reported uncovering the "RussianDoll" campaign in a threat advisory, warning it has marked similarities to previously discovered state-sponsored APT28 attacks.
 APT28 is a cyber espionage group tied to the Russian government.

-Mark Kedgley, CTO, New Net Technology comments, “This latest ‘RussianDoll’ attack should come as no real surprise; new exploits are always going to be discovered, which is why it’s critical that all available defences are invoked.
-Unfortunately, with browser-based exploits being one of the main attack routes, it is both surprising and disappointing to find that many organisations still are failing to get the basics right.
+Mark Kedgley, CTO, New Net Technology comments, “This latest ‘RussianDoll’ attack should come as no real surprise; new exploits are always going to be discovered, which is why it’s critical that all available defenses are invoked, including introducing a System Hardening solution.
+Unfortunately, with browser-based exploits being one of the main attack routes, it is both surprising and disappointing to find that many organizations still are failing to get the basics right.